 So, those are the seven elements of CHAT that my writing students and I constantly use when analyzing genres and working on their own writing.
 Admittedly, many students find this approach either too complex to want to apply once the course ends or just “common sense” and not worth learning or purposely applying when working on writing projects.
 These two very divergent perspectives speak to just how diversely students respond to writing in general and a required writing course more specifically.
 I really feel this theory can help students understand how complex writing practices are.
 While introducing another theory into a literature course might be a struggle, using it to teach writing can help strengthen student awareness of writing practices and the repercussions of these practices for themselves and their audience.
 If you were hoping this post would cover writing literary analysis, though, I have another post all about that topic.
 And if you’d like to know how I approach grading all my assignments, here’s a post about my use of holistic grading.

-How do you help your students perceive the complex nature of writing?
-I’d love to learn about your own approaches in the comments section below.
+Comment Below: How do you help your students perceive the complex nature of writing?
+I’d love to learn about your own approaches!

 >>If you found this blog post helpful and want to make sure you don’t miss any future content on my blog, here’s the link to subscribe to my blog’s email list.
 As a subscriber, you’ll receive access to my resources library, which includes all my blog-related PDFs.<<